Dakshi007/Gym-Website/README.md

 On this Website you can see the tutorials to make your body fit and join in our gym also.

-This Website was made by Figma.
+This Website was designed in Figma.

 # E-Commerce App

-On this website you can order your items/things in home itself.
+On this app you can order your items/things in home itself.

-This Website was made by Figma.
+This app was designed in Figma.